 Goals, contents and structure

-Upon completion of the Master's Programme in Russian Studies, you will have acquired in-depth knowledge of Russia's past and present and developed Russia-related expertise for use in your future career.
+Upon completion of the Master's Programme in Russian Studies, you will have acquired in-depth knowledge of Russia's past and present, and also developed Russia-related expertise for use in your future career.
 You will be able to recognise changes in your field of expertise, adjust your skills to these changes, and update your knowledge and skills independently.

-- make short excursion(s)
+- Make short excursion(s) and short internships

-- participate in on-going research projects
+- Participate in on-going research projects at the Aleksanteri Institute

-- write your Master’s thesis and learn about career opportunities with Russia experts from different scientific fields
+- Write your Master’s thesis and learn about career opportunities with Russia experts from different scientific fields

 The scope of the Master of Arts degree is 120 credits (ECTS).